MARGOT DIMOND, APR

 LISA DIMOND VASQUEZ, APR

 Lisa was a radio and television broadcast journalist for 11 years, beginning in Abilene, Texas, and moving to New Orleans, then Baton Rouge, where she covered the state legislature for Louisiana Network, a radio news network with 85 subscriber stations.
 In Houston, Lisa worked for six years as a reporter and anchor at KTRH-AM Radio, regularly covering breaking news stories for the Associated Press, CBS, ABC and BBC radio networks.
 During that period, she was able to take time off to travel around the world.
 After leaving the news media, Lisa worked as a chief of staff for two Houston City Council Members and a Congresswoman.
 In each position, she was responsible for handling all news media.
 Lisa has an extensive knowledge of media audience interests, and her media background is invaluable in developing clear and concise ways to communicate technical messages to the news media and the general public.
-Lisa, an accredited member and past president of the Houston Chapter of the Public Relations Society of America, currently represents the chapter nationally as an elected member of the assembly delegate.
+Lisa, an accredited member and past president of the Houston Chapter of the Public Relations Society of America, currently represents the chapter as an elected member of the national assembly.
 She is an alumna of Leadership Houston and has served on several non-profit boards, including the Devereux Texas Advisory Board.
 Lisa has a bachelor’s degree in Journalism from Louisiana State University and a master’s degree in Political Science from the University of Houston.